ian-yc-kim/cm_customer_svc/API.md

 PUT /api/customers/{customer_id}

+- Method: PUT
+- Path: /api/customers/{customer_id}
-- Description: Update customer fields.
-All fields optional in request.
+- Description: Update an existing customer record.
+All fields are optional in the request body.
-- Path parameter: customer_id (UUID string)
+- Path Parameters:
-- Authentication: Required (access_token cookie)
+  - customer_id: UUID string
-- Request model: CustomerUpdate (all fields optional)
+- Request Body: CustomerUpdate (all fields optional)
-  - Validations and sanitization same as create
-  - If managed_by is present it must reference an existing user
+  - managed_by may be provided to change the assigned manager; it must reference an existing user.
-- Responses:
+- Success Response:
   - 200 OK
-    - Body: { "customer": { ...Customer... } }
+  - Body: CustomerResponse
+- Error Responses:
-  - 400 Bad Request
+  - 400 Bad Request when managed_by references a non-existent user
-    - Invalid managed_by that does not match an existing user
   - 401 Unauthorized
-  - 404 Not Found
+  - 404 Not Found when the customer does not exist
-    - Customer not found
-  - 422 Unprocessable Entity
+  - 422 Unprocessable Entity for invalid inputs
-    - Validation errors
   - 500 Internal Server Error

-- Example request:
-  {
-    "customer_contact": "(555) 999-0000",
-    "managed_by": "EMP00001"
-  }
-- Example curl:
+Curl example:
   curl -i -X PUT http://localhost:8000/api/customers/550e8400-e29b-41d4-a716-446655440000 \
     -H "Content-Type: application/json" \
     --cookie "access_token=<JWT>" \